 4a.
-Use: Pass-11; No Pass-6/ 17 Votes-X; 4b.
+Use: Pass-11; No Pass-6/ 17 Votes; 4b.
 Usability H-0; M-9; L-7; I-2/ 18 Votes

-- The Standing Committee had no concerns expressed for use but noted that this is a reflection on implementation of the measure, and not the FASI.
-The FASI was noted to only be used currently in two state Medicaid programs. - In the discussion on usability, the Standing Committee expressed concern that it is not usable by patients and expressed concerns that the measure is an interpretation of the voice of the patient rather than directly reflecting the voice of the patient. - The Standing Committee did not reach consensus on usability, which is not a must-pass criterion for new measures.
-Since usability is not a must-pass criterion, the Committee did not revote on usability during the post-comment meeting. - 5.
-Related and Competing Measures - Related and competing measures will be discussed if the measure is endorsed during the post-comment meeting
+The Standing Committee expressed no concerns regarding use but noted that this is a reflection on the implementation of the measure and not the FASI.
+It was also noted that the FASI is currently only used in two state Medicaid programs.

+During the discussion on usability, the Standing Committee expressed concern that the measure is not usable by patients and that it is an interpretation of the voice of the patient rather than a direct reflection of it.

+The Standing Committee did not reach consensus on usability, which is not a must-pass criterion for new measures.
+Since usability is not a must-pass criterion, the Standing Committee did not re-vote on usability during the post-comment meeting.

+5. Related and Competing Measures

+No related and competing measures were noted.

-6. Standing Committee Recommendation for Endorsement: Yes-14; No-2 / 16 Votes
+6. Standing Committee Recommendation for Endorsement: Original Vote: CNR Yes-8; No-9 / 17 Votes; Post Comment Vote: Yes-14; No-2 / 16 Votes

-- Consensus did not reach consensus on the overall suitability for endorsement during the original measure evaluation meeting on February 9. - The Standing Committee reconvened on June 1 to discuss this measure during the post-comment meeting and conduct a final vote on suitability for endorsement. - The Standing Committee elaborated on concerns mentioned during the evaluation meeting during the post-comment call and voted through survey after the meeting by June 9, 2021 and passed the measure on overall suitability for endorsement.
+The Standing Committee did not reach consensus on the overall suitability for endorsement during the original measure evaluation meeting on February 9, 2021.

+The Standing Committee reconvened on June 1, 2021, to discuss this measure during the post-comment meeting and to conduct a final vote on suitability for endorsement.

+The Standing Committee elaborated on concerns mentioned during the evaluation meeting during the post-comment call, voted via survey after the meeting by June 9, 2021, and passed the measure on overall suitability for endorsement.